Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 messages can be traced by Resurs Bank support, if something is unclear but many times error messages are self explained.
 If you are unsure, contact the support preferrably with information about your system attached (which in the plugin's admin interface can be found under "Support and help" or "Support och hjälp" in swedish).
-A screenshot of that layout are attached to this plugin-repository (screenshot 8) .
+A screenshot of that layout is attached to this plugin-repository (screenshot 8)
+.
 [You can also see some of the error messages produced by the library itself here](https://test.resurs.com/docs/display/ecom/Errors%2C+problem+solving+and+corner+cases)
 .